sopra-fs24-group-12/PeekSeek-server/README.md

 ## Roadmap
 - Implement a chat to communicate during the game
 - Add a fun play mode
-- Add user registration and a user profile page
+- Add trivia/fun facts about the city in the waiting page between the rounds
 ___
 ## Authors and acknowledgment
 - [Nils Reusch](https://github.com/Arche1ion)